Guide to High Potential Mentoring Programs

 This all adds up.
 When companies wait too long to train their managers, they create a cycle of high stress and high turnover.
 But that can be more easily avoided by starting the leadership training process early through formalized mentoring for high potential employees.

-Set Up Your High Potential Mentoring Program to Help Solve These Issues
+How to Set up Your High Potential Mentoring Program to Help Solve These Issues

-Companies recognize the urgency to identify high potential employees for a variety of reasons, including those listed above.
-However, most initiatives to identify these “Hi-Po” employees fail due to a lack of planning and not offering the correct type of challenges and opportunities for professional growth.
+Companies recognize the urgency of identifying high potential employees for a variety of reasons, including those listed above.
+However, most initiatives to identify these high potential employees fail due to a lack of planning and not offering the correct type of challenges and opportunities for professional growth.

 Two men talking about high potential mentoring programs in an office.